 1. Dual Sensor Monitoring: Precision and Clarity

-The most effective strategy for capturing comprehensive data from dual and multi-pole circuits involves deploying a sensor (CT) on each line of the circuit.
+The most effective strategy for capturing comprehensive data from dual- and multi-pole circuits involves deploying a current transformer (CT) on each line of the circuit.
+If the dual-pole circuit does not have a neutral (see Conclusion below).

 Note: For Vue: Gen 3, it's crucial to align the sensor's bottom arrow labeled "Breaker" towards your panel's breakers, directing it away from the appliance load, ensuring optimal functionality (and reversed for Solar/generation circuits).